 Why Your Maine Coon Is Aggressive

 Whilst Maine Coon cats are not generally known for having aggressive tendencies, there may be times when you find your usually loving and affectionate Maine Coon cat acting in an aggressive manner.

 Aggressive mannerisms do not necessarily mean your cat has picked up some bad habits, nor does it immediately signal naughty behavior.

-Early intervention is required because if left unattended, the unwanted levels of behavioural issues may escalate.
+Early intervention is required because if left unattended, the unwanted levels of behavioral issues may escalate.

 To help you do this, owners can refer to our table below, which lists 14 possible causes of Maine Coon aggressive behaviour to occur: